Popular:

 Modern broadband is making loading speed issues less common, but older computers with slower loading speeds will benefit.
 But if you’re storing huge numbers of photos, JPG might still be necessary.
 When you get into the hundreds, or even thousands, of photos, PNG might push modern hard drives to their limits.

 If you need to have a small file, use JPG.
+You may always download free images in a JPG format from Pikwizard media library.
 If the size isn’t the only important factor, let’s move onto PNG.

 Main Benefits of PNG